nolliegray/stepiii/README.md

 The selected steps page stays visible.
 To have the steps follow the playhead from page to page, press the active page again.

 **[E] Track Length**
 This button acts as a toggle.
-Turning it on will prevent editing steps, but will show the end point for each track as a slow pulse.
+Turning it on will prevent editing steps, but will show the end point for each track as a slow pulse.
 Each track can have a different length.

 Shortcut:
 Holding **[E]** and pressing **[C]** resets all tracks to 16 steps.